Thalrion/Udacity-Full-Stack-Developer-Nanodegree/project02_triviaAPI/finished/backend/README.md

 ```
 **Insert related**

-If you try to insert a new question, but forget to provide a requiered field, it will throw an `400` error:
+If you try to insert a new question, but forget to provide a required field, it will throw an `400` error:
 ```bash
 curl -X POST http://127.0.0.1:5000/questions -d '{ "question" : "Is this a question without an answer?", "category" : "1" , "difficulty" : 1 }' -H 'Content-Type: application/json'
 ```